 Paying HOMAGE to the Mushroom

-Bolete, or mushrooms, are one of the key ingredients Chef Lee adds to many of dishes.
-If you’re not a fungi fan, you can always request your meal without them.
+Bolete, or mushrooms, is one of the key ingredients Chef Lee adds to many dishes.
+If you’re not a fungi fan, you can request your meal without them.

 Why mushrooms?
 Aside from the fact that Pennsylvania is the “Mushroom Capital of the World,” and an abundance of varieties make them a convenient choice, Chef Lee and mushrooms have had a long and interesting career.